 It was the reigning theme in the best-selling book by Greg Behrendt.
-In some cases this is clear and concise advice but just because a man doesn’t call you (or text), that doesn’t mean he’s not into you.
+In some cases this is clear and concise advice but just because a man doesn’t call or text you when you expect him to, that doesn’t mean he’s not into you.

 Sometimes, but not every time.

-Once, I dated a guy who would text me, or call me every day.
-Until one day he didn’t.
-I wasn’t freaked initially, but I noticed there was something essentially missing in my day.
+We’ve all had the experience of being ghosted, or at least feeling like it.
+I dated a guy who would text me, or call me every day.
+One day he didn’t.
+I wasn’t freaked out initially, but I did notice there was something essentially missing in my day.
 Then I thought, has he lost interest?

 We never spoke again.
 We didn’t talk it over, and we didn’t try to see each other again.
 He pulled the classic fade out and it was a miserable experience.
 It was true ghosting because back then social media didn’t allow me to keep tabs on him.